Non-cardiogenic Pulmonary Edema (Pulmonary Edema not Caused by Congestive Heart Failure) in Dogs

 - Non-cardiogenic Pulmonary Edema (Pulmonary Edema not Caused by Congestive Heart Failure)

 Dogs with pulmonaryPulmonary refers to the lungs or the respiratory system.
 Pulmonary diseases in dogs and cats include conditions such as Pneumonia, asthma, and pulmonary hypertension. edemaAn edema is a buildup of fluid in the body’s tissues, leading to Swelling.
-Edema can be localized or generalized and is often a sign of an underlying condition. may also make noises when breathing, which are described as “crackles” or “rales”.
+Edema can be localized or generalized and is often a sign of an underlying condition. may also make noises when breathing, which are described as “crackles” or “rales.”
 This is because air flows through the fluid in the alveoli.

 Diagnosis

-Diagnosis of non-cardiogenic pulmonaryPulmonary refers to the lungs or the respiratory system.
+The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. of non-cardiogenic pulmonaryPulmonary refers to the lungs or the respiratory system.
 Pulmonary diseases in dogs and cats include conditions such as Pneumonia, asthma, and pulmonary hypertension. edemaAn edema is a buildup of fluid in the body's tissues, leading to Swelling.
-Edema can be localized or generalized and is often a sign of an underlying condition. usually begins with a thorough clinical examination and anamnesis.
+Edema can be localized or generalized and is often a sign of an underlying condition. usually begins with a thorough clinical examination and medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits..
 The veterinarian will ask about possible triggers such as recent injuries, allergies, or infections.

-A thoracic X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
-It is often used to diagnose bone fractures, lung diseases, and other conditions. is an important diagnostic tool to confirm the presence of fluid in the lungs and rule out other causes such as heart problems.
-The X-rays typically show diffuse opacities, indicating fluid accumulation.
+A thorax / chestThe thorax / chest is the upper part of the trunk, surrounded by the ribs, sternum, and spine.
+It protects vital organs such as the heart and lungs.
+X-ray is an important diagnostic tool to confirm the presence of fluid in the lungs and rule out other causes such as heart problems.
+Diffuse opacities are typically seen on the X-rays, indicating fluid accumulation.

-Additional diagnostic tests may include blood tests to check for inflammatory parameters and assess the dog’s general condition.
+Additional diagnostic tests may include blood tests to check inflammatory parameters and assess the dog’s general condition.
 An ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. of the heart (echocardiographyEchocardiography is an ultrasound examination of the heart that assesses the structure and function of the heart valves and chambers.
-It can provide information about heart size, pumping function, and the presence of heart disease.) can also be performed to rule out congestive heart failure as the cause.
+It can provide information about heart size, pumping function, and the presence of heart disease.) can also be performed to rule out heart failure as the cause.

 Therapy

-Treatment of non-cardiogenic pulmonary edema focuses on eliminating the underlying cause and supporting breathing.
+The therapy for non-cardiogenic pulmonary edema focuses on eliminating the underlying cause and supporting breathing.
 In acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
 In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. cases, oxygen therapy may be necessary to ensure tissue oxygenation.

 DiureticsDiuretics are medications that increase urine production in the kidneys to rid the body of excess salt and water.
 They are often used to treat high blood pressure, heart failure, and certain types of edema. such as furosemide can be used to remove excess fluid from the body.
 These medications promote urine production, thus reducing fluid accumulation in the lungs.